 Croatia Yacht Charter

 Croatia yacht charters have skyrocketed in popularity, becoming a top choice for Mediterranean yacht vacations.
-With a rapidly growing fleet of motor yachts and a well-established catamaran charter scene, Croatia is no longer just a haven for bareboat enthusiasts—it’s now a premier destination for fully crewed yacht charters.
+With a rapidly growing fleet of Croatia luxury yacht charters, motor yachts, and a well-established catamaran charter scene, Croatia is no longer just a haven for bareboat enthusiasts—it’s now a premier destination for fully crewed yacht charters.

 What makes Croatia so good?
 With over 1000 islands in close proximity, you can see a lot in a shorter time.
-(An attractive alternative to Greece’s very weather-dependent Cyclades) It’s home to incredible UNESCO World Heritage towns like Dubrovnik, Split, Hvar, and Korčula.
-The natural beauty is just as impressive, with national parks, waterfalls, and crystal-clear waters everywhere.
+(An attractive alternative to Greece’s very weather-dependent Cyclades) It’s home to incredible UNESCO World Heritage towns like Dubrovnik, Split, Hvar, and Korčula, and the stunning Kornati Islands.

-On top of that, Croatia has friendlier yacht charter legislation, lower cruising taxes, and far more flexibility.
+Croatia also has friendlier yacht charter legislation.
 If you’re traveling with more than 12 guests, this is hands down the best place to go, with options that simply aren’t available elsewhere.

 Types of Crewed Yacht Charters in Croatia